Corrigan Minehan Heart Center

 The symptoms of heart tumors vary, depending on where the tumor is.
 They can include swelling of legs or belly, fatigue, chest pain, and other symptoms.

 You will need tests to look at your heart and see how well it's working.
-These may include an echocardiogram, ECG, CT scan, or other tests.
+These may include an echocardiogram, ECG, imaging scans, or other tests.

 Finding the best treatment for cardiac sarcoma can be difficult.
 Treatment may include surgery, radiation therapy, or chemotherapy.